Ori5000/ori5000.github.io/microsoftoffice.md

 Credits: [Our Discord Server](https://discord.gg/enMG8bXUbn), it has more guides about piracy & cracked software.

-**If one of the links is dead, or the guide has outdated content feel free to kindly ping or DM me, Ori#4448**
+**If one of the links is dead, or the guide has outdated content feel free to kindly ping or DM me, oreee.**